-Auto PC Care (also known as Auto~PC~Care) is a software that supposed to clean, optimize and speed up computers by removing malware, unwanted programs, cleaning invalid registry items, and so on.
-However, developers distribute Auto PC Care by including it in setups of other programs.
-Quite often people download and install additionally included apps unintentionally.
-For this reason Auto PC Care is categorized as a potentially unwanted application (PUA).
-Also, Auto PC Care is used to advertise another app of this type called Driver Updater.
+Auto PC Care (also known as Auto~PC~Care) is software that supposedly cleans, optimizes, and improves computer performance by removing malware, unwanted programs, cleaning invalid registry items, and so on.
+In fact, developers distribute Auto PC Care by including it into the set-ups of other programs.
+Furthermore, people often download and install these additionally-included apps unintentionally.
+For this reason, Auto PC Care is categorized as a potentially unwanted application (PUA).
+Auto PC Care is also used to advertise another app of this type called Driver Updater.

-Basically, Auto PC Care supposed to detect various potentially unwanted items that might have impact on system performance.
-However, in order to fix any issues, remove items, etc., users have to activate Auto PC Care.
-Typically, such activations are not free.
-It is not recommended to pay money for software that is categorized as PUA.
-Quite often programs of this type detect fake issues just to trick people into thinking their systems are vulnerable, contain invalid entries, etc., and buying a full version of a particular software.
-It is unknown whether Auto PC Care provides fake results, however, being categorized as PUA increases such possibility.
-Furthermore, setups of programs of this type often contain offers to download or install other PUAs such as adware, browser hijackers, etc. Very often people unintentionally allow these apps to be installed too.
-When installed, adware displays unwanted ads that usually redirect users to untrustworthy pages or cause downloads, installations of other unwanted applications.
-However, it happens only when people click those ads.
-Browser hijackers are app that change browser's settings to promote some fake search engine.
-Additionally, they gather IP addresses, geolocations, URLs of visited pages, entered search queries and other details related to user's browsing habits.
-In most cases their developers share collected details with third parties (potentially cyber criminals) who misuse them to generate revenue.
+Auto PC Care supposedly detects various potentially unwanted items that might have an impact on system performance, however, to fix any issues, remove items, etc., users must activate Auto PC Care.
+Typically, this software activation is not free.
+Do not pay for any software categorized as a PUA.
+These programs often 'detect' fake issues simply to trick people into believing that their systems are vulnerable, contain invalid entries, etc., and purchasing the so-called 'full versions' of rogue software.
+It is unknown whether Auto PC Care provides fake results, however, being categorized as a PUA increases this possibility.
+Furthermore, the set-ups of these programs often contain offers to download or install other PUAs such as adware, browser hijackers, etc. Many people allow these apps to be installed unintentionally.
+When installed, adware displays unwanted ads that usually redirect to untrustworthy web pages or cause download/installation of other unwanted applications.
+This happens only when people click the ads.
+Browser hijackers are apps that change browser settings to promote fake search engines.
+Additionally, they gather IP addresses, geolocations, URLs of visited pages, entered search queries, and other details relating to users' browsing habits.
+In most cases, developers share the details with third parties (potentially cyber criminals) who misuse them to generate revenue.

 |Name||Auto PC Care potentially unwanted application|